How A Knowledge Graph Updates Itself

 It does seem like it is a difficult task trying to update a knowledge graph using questions and answers like this, and is a problem that faces some challenges.
 It is interesting seeing what stage we are at in having problems like this addressed – so read this paper carefully along with the patent.

-We have been seeing other approaches that look at knowledge graphs from other directions such as:
+We have been seeing other approaches that look at a knowledge graph from other directions such as:

 3 Ways Query Stream Ontologies Change Search – this is about Google looking at query stream information to identify data that it can extract from the Web to use to build ontologies.
 By looking at searchers queries, in effect it is crowdsourcing information about topics that may be helpful in building those ontologies.